Breast cancer – symptoms, diagnosis, treatment, and prognosis

 How many are affected by breast cancer?

-Breast cancer is the most common form of cancer among women in Sweden.
-Statistics from 2021 indicate that 8,700 individuals received a breast cancer diagnosis that year, with the majority being women.
-The median age at diagnosis was 66 years old.
-However, breast cancer can also affect younger women; nearly one-fifth of those diagnosed in 2021 were under 50 years old.
-It's important to note that men can also be affected by breast cancer, although it is rare; in 2021, 81 men received a breast cancer diagnosis.
+Breast cancer is the most common form of cancer in women in Sweden.
+Statistics from 2022 show that 8,543 people were diagnosed with breast cancer this year, the majority of whom were women.
+The median age at onset of the disease in the previous year (2021) was 66 years.
+But breast cancer can also affect younger women, almost one in five who fell ill in 2022 were under 50 years old.
+It is important to note that men can also suffer from breast cancer, although it is rare, in 2022, 57 men received a breast cancer diagnosis.

 Breast cancer in numbers

-1. 1 in 10 women develops breast cancer before the age of 75.
+- 1 in 10 women get breast cancer before the age of 75.

-Statistics are sourced from the report "Cancer in Numbers" published by Cancerfonden and Socialstyrelsen.
+Statistics are sourced from the report "Cancer in Numbers" published by Cancerfonden and Socialstyrelsen (2022 and 2021).

 Symptoms of breast cancer